 supports: SUPPORT

-snippet: "These catastrophic bleeding episodes frequently result in hemodynamic instability and the need for transfusion of multiple blood products."
+snippet: "Furthermore, these catastrophic bleeding episodes frequently result in hemodynamic instability and the need for transfusion of multiple blood products."

 explanation: Case report notes hemodynamic instability, consistent with hypotension during bleeding episodes.